-Very few wills are challenged in court—one law professor who looked at the records estimated that it happens only once in a hundred cases.
-But if a will doesn't fulfill certain legal requirements, or the maker of the will was not of sound mind, a would-be heir or beneficiary can challenge it in probate court after the will-maker's death.
+Only about one will in a hundred is challenged in court.
+But if someone makes a will that doesn't fulfill certain legal requirements, or if the will-maker wasn't of sound mind, a would-be heir or beneficiary can challenge it in probate court after the will-maker's death.

-In a lawsuit over testamentary capacity, the testimony of people who saw the will-maker at or very near the time the will was signed—the witnesses who also signed the will, a doctor who saw the will-maker the week before, the lawyer in whose office the will was signed—is typically very important.
-For example, in one case challenging the capacity of a will-maker, the court ruled that the opinion of an attorney who barely knew the will-maker but saw him the day the will was signed was more relevant than the testimony of a doctor who had formed an opinion only from medical records.
+In one case challenging the capacity of a will-maker, the court ruled that the opinion of an attorney who barely knew the will-maker but saw him the day the will was signed was more relevant than the testimony of a doctor who had formed an opinion only from medical records.
 (In re Bosley, Pa.
 Super.
 Ct.
-2011)
+2011.)

-A will must have been dated and signed in the presence of at least two adult witnesses, who also signed the will.
-In most states, the witnesses cannot be people who are named to inherit property under the will.
+A will must be dated and signed in the presence of at least two adult witnesses who also sign the will.
+In most states, the witnesses can't be people who are named to inherit property under the will.

 About half the states allow handwritten, unwitnessed wills to be admitted to probate.
 These documents are called "holographic wills" and must be written and signed entirely in the handwriting of the person making the will.
 (Some states also require that they be dated.)

 Because there are no witnesses, holographic wills are easier to challenge than standard wills (with witness signatures).
 In states that don't allow holographic wills, these wills are simply invalid.
 In states that do allow them, the probate court must be satisfied that the document is actually in the deceased person's handwriting and was intended to serve as a will.